AnnikaW-dev/loan-and-accommodation-cost/README.md

    *Add login for members

-   * More caculation of tax then you sell.
+   * More caculation of tax then the user shall sell their home.

    *Caculation of deferral